shiv-iyer/Project-1/README.md

 (talk about target audience)
 All in all, the main goal of the website is to assist Singaporeans in finding any relevant locations for their pets.
 As some of these can be quite difficult to find for the average pet owner, Fluff Finder enables easy and near-instantaneous access to crucial information about any areas & services they might require for their pets.
 Ultimately, this saves users time and hassle, enriching the overall experience for all pet owners and their fluffy friends!

+Some more pain points: very difficult to find dog-friendly locations in SG, resources are limited, pet owners always asking online groups etc. Singapore is generally relatively dog friendly but lots of malls / shops etc. don't allow, so need to locate specific sometimes (especially rarer things like cafes)

 ## UI/UX Elements

 ### Structure